Don’t violate SEO rules by conveying the wrong information

 The content should be straight to the point and related to what the website is about.
 A website should have a professional outlook and not a joking outlook.
-People don’t like to see websites that are unprofessional, especially if they were looking forward into doing business with a particular company.
+People don’t like to see websites that are unprofessional, especially if they were looking forward to doing business with a particular company.
 This will easily discourage them and look elsewhere for similar services.

 Don’t overwrite the keywords.

 Yes, in order to increase search engine ranking it requires the use of keywords for easy visibility, but it shouldn’t be a reason to write the keyword many times.
-The reader becomes bored and the search engines can discredit it.
+The reader becomes bored, and the search engines can discredit it.
 In addition, writing should be natural and not forced.

-Don’t link web pages to themselves.
+Don’t link web pages themselves.

 Check out the Dos in Website Design.